kellylab/artic-docker/README.md

-# arctic-docker
+# artic-docker
-Docker Image for Arctic Coronavirus Sequencing Pipeline
+Docker Image for Artic Coronavirus Sequencing Pipeline

-This contains a Dockerfile along with scripts for running the nCOV2019 sequencing pipeline developed by Arctic: https://github.com/artic-network/artic-ncov2019
+This contains a Dockerfile along with scripts for running the nCOV2019 sequencing pipeline developed by Artic: https://github.com/artic-network/artic-ncov2019

 These tools are used for processing raw read data from an Oxford Nanopore